Unveiling Replug 2.0: Explore the brand new interface, features and latest updates today. 🎉 Discover what's new!

 One of my favourite content promotion tactics for law firms is to take the newly minted piece and throw a few ad dollars behind it targeting people who are likely to engage on social and coupling that with some enticing copy.
 The ad spend gets it in front of the right demographic and their own engagement helps it get additional reach.

 If you know your content as a decent search volume (or a high-intent one) you can always run some additional paid search ads to get it in front of the right people at the right time as well.
+In the realm of marketing for law firms, if you know your content has decent search volume (or a high-intent one), you can always run some additional paid search ads to get it in front of the right people at the right time as well.

 I encourage people to also shoot a 30-second video to accompany their ads on social and on search ads (if they’re running YouTube ads).
 It dramatically increases the CTR and reduces your overall CPC.

-I know paid isn’t always the most fun or ingenious way to get additional traffic but there’s a reason why paid advertising has been around for so long: it works.
+I know paid advertising isn’t always the most fun or ingenious way to get additional traffic but there’s a reason why paid advertising has been around for so long: it works.

 Nick Malekos, LearnWorlds